Payment for annual leave

 - that annual leave loading is paid for annual leave.

-Find information about payments for annual leave and annual leave loading in your award by selecting from the list below.
+Find information about payments for annual leave and annual leave loading in awards by selecting from the list below.

 Annual leave when employment ends